 - Trevor Moeke: Trevor is Principal Advisor, Crown Māori Capability for the Office of the Executive at the NZ Treasury.
 He is a co-founder of the World Indigenous Nations Higher Education Consortium, was chief executive of Māori broadcasting funding agency Te Mangai Paho (TMP) and has tribal affiliations to Ngāti Porou.

-While Hikurangi Enterprises will be the only shareholder with voting rights, the charitable company will offer most of the ownership in Waiapu Investments to East Coast residents and then the wider public via the PledgeMe equity crowdfunding platform.
+While Hikurangi Enterprises is the only shareholder with voting rights, the charitable company is offering most of the ownership in Waiapu Investments to East Coast residents and then the wider public via the PledgeMe equity crowdfunding platform.

-Over 2,500 people have already registered interest in the opportunity to own shares in Waiapu Investments.
-The minimum investment will be $50 for 50 shares and the PledgeMe share offer can raise up to $2 million.
+Over 3,000 people registered interest in the opportunity to own shares in Waiapu Investments.
+The minimum investment was $50 for 50 shares and the PledgeMe share offer in May 2018 raised $2.4 million.

-The funds raised through the crowdfunding offer will be used by Waiapu Investments to buy shares in a joint venture between Hikurangi Bioactives Limited Partnership and Waiapu Investments intended to produce the first New Zealand grown and licensed medical cannabis products.
+Most of the funds raised through the crowdfunding offer were used by Waiapu Investments to buy shares in a joint venture with Hikurangi Bioactives Limited Partnership to produce medical cannabis products in New Zealand.

-The board of Waiapu Investments will act in the best interests of the company and will have full authority to make decisions about how much, if any, funds to invest in specific projects including medical cannabis initially.
-These decisions will be based on the information provided in business plans and Information Memoranda for potential investors prepared by the relevant entities involved.
-There are likely to be other investors and co-owners also involved in each venture, sometimes Waiapu Investments will have the opportunity to appoint board members for the venture and other times it will be a completely passive shareholder.
+The board of Waiapu Investments aim to act in the best interests of the company and will have full authority to make decisions about how much, if any, funds to invest in specific projects including medical cannabis initially.
+There are usually other investors and co-owners also involved in each venture, sometimes Waiapu Investments may have the opportunity to appoint board members for the venture and other times it will be a completely passive shareholder.

 Equity crowdfunding is risky.
 Issuers using this facility include new or rapidly growing ventures.
 Investment in these types of business is very speculative and carries high risks.
 Investors may lose their entire investment, and must be in a position to bear this risk without undue hardship.
 New Zealand law normally requires people who offer financial products to give information to investors before they invest.
 This requires those offering financial products to have disclosed information that is important for investors to make an informed decision.
 The usual rules do not apply to offers by issuers using this facility.
 As a result, investors may not be given all the information usually required.
 Investors will also have fewer other legal protections for this investment.
 Investors should ask questions, read all information given carefully, and seek independent financial advice before committing any funds.